-The 28.4 hectare property (zoned rural general industrial RG5) is mainly undeveloped.
-An existing private gravel access road through the site provides access from Carp Road to existing buildings and structures located adjacent to Huntley Creek as well as granular stockpiles located on the property.
-The site is bounded by Huntley Creek and woodlands to the north, Carp Road and commercial/industrial properties to the west and south, and undeveloped industrial land to the east.
-The site is constrained by a meander belt setback and 15 metre setback along the south side of Huntley Creek.
-The site contains existing ditches which convey stormwater runoff from the site towards Huntley Creek.
-Refer to Figure 2 below for an aerial view of the site under pre-development conditions.
+The 28.4 hectare subject property (currently zoned for rural heavy industrial use under a zoning amendment with the City of Ottawa) is mainly undeveloped but areas of the property have been previously disturbed.
+An existing private gravel road provides access from Carp Road to existing buildings and structures located adjacent to Huntley Creek as well as granular stockpiles located on the property.
+The existing Huntley Creek crosses through the subject property from the northern property line towards the east.
+The subject property is bounded by undeveloped rural industrial lands to the north, developed rural industrial lands to the west and partially developed rural industrial lands to the south.
+The subject property is also bounded by a rural residential subdivision to the east which is zoned as rural countryside.
+The subject property contains existing ditches which convey stormwater runoff through the site under pre-development conditions.